What is Insuring Women’s Futures?

 As the leading professional body for the insurance and financial planning sector, the CII exists to promote higher standards of integrity, technical competence and business capability across the profession.
 This includes providing education and training, establishing professional standards and qualifications, and through this governing Chartered status for members and firms.

 The evolving global socio-economic environment and the international nature of insurance business means that diversity is core to the future success of the profession.
 This includes not only the skills and experience of talent across the value chain, but also cultural diversity to ensure insurance business models are representative of the society served by the profession.
 Disruptive forces, including developments in regulation, capital, technology, and policyholder expectations, as well as new and growth markets, mean that diversity and, in particular, gender diversity is paramount.
 Further, the changing demographic of women in society, their increasing influence as domestic buyers of insurance, and commercially through enterprise initiatives and as business influencers, and the current profile of women in senior roles in the sector, means there is more to do to promote women in the insurance profession, both as clients and as employees.

-The over-riding objective of IWF is to help reinvent insurance for women as clients and employees.
-IWF aims to help reinvent insurance for women with the following goals:
+The over-riding goal of IWF is to help reinvent insurance for women as clients and employees.
+We will do this by pursuing the following three core objectives:

 |——– IWF Committee ——–|

 |Barbara Merry||ISC Committee member, iWIN Chair||IWF Risk solutions for women|

 |Barbara Schönhofer||CEO, Schonhofer Executive Search||IWF Lead: Women’s careers in risk|

 |Dame Inga Beale, DBE

 ||CEO, Lloyd’s||IWF Patron|

 |Jane Portas||Partner at PwC||IWF Lead: Women’s risks in life|